If you die before you take your deferred benefits

 Lump Sum & Death Benefit Lump Sum Allowance

-The government limits the total amount of tax-free lump sums and death benefit lump sums that can be paid in respect of someone's pension benefits to £1,073,100.
+The Government limits the total amount of tax-free lump sums and death benefit lump sums that can be paid in respect of someone's pension benefits to £1,073,100.

 This is known as the Lump Sum and Death Benefit Allowance (LSDBA).
 When a member dies, the person dealing with their financial affairs is responsible for checking that the member has not exceeded the LSDBA.